New York Civil Rights Attorney

 Rochelle S. Berliner understands all too well that police officers throughout New York City often rationalize their misconduct based on a mistaken belief that good outcomes justify bad behavior.
 When officers resort to physical force toward the victims of that bad behavior, the results can be devastating.

 After a law enforcement officer commits police misconduct, the victim of that behavior is often charged with a crime.
-The prosecutors often go to great lengths to avoid a dismissal or dropping the charges because of a desire to undermine any civil rights claim.
+The prosecutors often go to great lengths to avoid dismissal or dropping the charges because of a desire to undermine any civil rights claim.

-Civil Rights Attorney in Queens, NY
+Civil Rights Lawyer in Queens, NY

 If you believe that your case involves police misconduct that resulted in serious or permanent injury or a severe economic loss as well as your arrest, then seek out the services of an experienced criminal defense attorney who is not afraid to take on a battle to obtain justice in your case.
+The experience can have you feeling terrified, nevertheless, you are not alone.
+Rochelle S. Berliner is an experienced civil rights attorney aggressively representing clients in the five boroughs of New York City, including Queens, Manhattan, Brooklyn, the Bronx and Staten Island.

 Civil rights claims based on police misconduct can include one or more of the following: